 This next COBI film had to convey the lifestyle and experience that stems from this groundbreaking new product.
 Director Jo Marie Farwick was up for the task.
 Farwick has been racking up awards with ADC Germany/Europe/NYC, LIAA, Red Dot, Cannes, Clio Interactive and more.
 She was approached by COBI CMO and US CEO Andreas Freitag, and they began working on the script, setting the tone and working on logistics.

 From the beginning, casting for this film wasn’t particularly straightforward.
 Yes, there were a handful of actors, but COBI also took a few unconventional routes.
-Brian Lubega, a financial controller and newest member of the COBI team, found out that investor reporting and balancing budgets weren’t the only things in his job description.
-Lubega explains, “It was my first week of work and when I met Steven Overheul from the marketing team.
-He asked me ‘What are you up to at the end of the month?
-I think I have something you’d be great in.’’’
+Brian Lubega, a financial controller and newest member of the COBI team, discovered that investor reporting and balancing budgets weren’t the only things in his job description.
+Lubega explains, “It was my first week on the job.
+When I met Steven Overheul from the marketing team, he asked me if I had plans at the end of the month.’’
 A few weeks later, Lubega was in Berlin making his film debut as one of the leads in the film.

 At one point, the production shut down a tunnel in Berlin for filming.
 “It was crazy,” says Lubega, “we all were racing through this tunnel in a fan formation, chasing after the camera crew.”
 Both Alarcón and Marie also found the tunnel scene to be the most exciting part, with tons of cycling and commotion as the entire cast raced through the dark, trying to follow play-by-play instructions for the film crew.